Best Affordable Places to Live in Delaware in 2025

 Best Places to Live in Delaware

 Delaware offers a variety of affordable places to live.
-Whether you want a city, like the state capital of Dover, a charming colonial-era town, or a beach community by the ocean, you will find plenty of options.
+Whether you want a city, like the state capital of Dover, a charming colonial-era town, or a resort community by the ocean, you will find plenty of options.

 What’s more, Delaware doesn’t just have places that will suit your personal style.
 With a state cost of living that is 103.5 vs. the average of 100, an average property tax rate of 0.53%, and no sales tax, this Mid-Atlantic state can be a wallet-friendly place to reside.